-- Chromebook carts are available to store shared Chromebooks, and teachers will assigned during class activities. - The students will have access to Chromebooks for classwork or activities.
-Chromebooks must be returned to the teacher at the end of each period. - Students can have their devices but must use the district-issued Chromebooks during district or state assessments.
+- The students will have access to Chromebooks for classwork or activities.
+Chromebooks must be returned to the teacher at the end of each period. - Students are allowed to have their personal devices, but they must use the district-issued Chromebooks during district or state assessments.